o3de/o3de/Gems/AtomLyIntegration/TechnicalArt/DccScriptingInterface/README.txt

 This folder contains the DccScriptingInterface (DCCsi) for O3DE

+Notice: The old \\SDK folder is being replaced with \\Tools The scripts in \\SDK may be out of data (and not run) When scripts are finished being updated and refactored into \\Tools the \\SDK will be removed

 What is the DCCsi?

 - A shared development environment for technical art oriented to working with Python across a number of DCC tools.